davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-operators-to-avoid"></a>Operators to Avoid
 Avoid inline variable assignments completely unless you are writing a `for` statement.
 By inline variable assignment we mean assigning a value to one or more variables on a line of code which also performs some other action.
 Bearing in mind in JavaScript's tendency to "do something", rather than throw a compile time error, going with this policy may help you avoid writing errors.

 For the above reason, avoid `++` and `--` operators.
 They are also a form of inline assignment.
-However, they are made even trickier because less experienced developers may not fully appreciate the difference between these operators being applie `pre` (`++i`) and `post` (`i++`).
+However, they are made even trickier because less experienced developers may not fully appreciate the difference between these operators being applied `pre` (`++i`) and `post` (`i++`).
 Their arcane nature means they are known gateways to errors in JavaScript.
 There is no real reason why you cannot write `a += 1;` on a line of its own.
 It is also more expressive.

 Of course its sheer ubiquity means there is no reason why you can't break both the above rules within a `for` statement: